the-avid-engineer/InfrastructureCli/README.md

 This is a dictionary, where the key is any string and the value is any valid JSON.
 More on this in the JSON Extensions.
 These attributes _only apply_ to the configuration in which they are defined.

-#### AWS CloudFormation

-For CloudFormation, the property value should be the **Export Name** of a Stack output.

-See [Outputs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) for more information.

 ---

 ## JSON Extensions